Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/menu-customization.md

 The event arguments that are passed are type [DockingMenuEventArgs](xref:@ActiproUIRoot.Controls.Docking.DockingMenuEventArgs), which indicates the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow) for which the event was fired.
 The [DockingMenuEventArgs](xref:@ActiproUIRoot.Controls.Docking.DockingMenuEventArgs).[Kind](xref:@ActiproUIRoot.Controls.Docking.DockingMenuEventArgs.Kind) property supplies a [DockingMenuKind](xref:@ActiproUIRoot.Controls.Docking.DockingMenuKind) value that can be used to determine the type of menu being constructed.

-@if (winrt) {
+@if (avalonia) {

 The event arguments passes a pre-configured `MenuFlyout` in its [Menu](xref:@ActiproUIRoot.Controls.Docking.DockingMenuEventArgs.Menu) property.

 }

 @if (wpf) {

 The event arguments passes a pre-configured `ContextMenu` in its [Menu](xref:@ActiproUIRoot.Controls.Docking.DockingMenuEventArgs.Menu) property.

 }